suplari/frontend-homework/frontend/README.md

 Also install angular-colid, typescript and typgings like so:
-$  sudo npm -i -g angular-cli
+$  sudo npm i -g angular-cli
 $  sudo npm i -g typescript
-$  sudo npm i -g typeings
+$  sudo npm i -g typings

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.